-- A resolution will first be attempted at the program or department level and the grievance will be heard by the director or department chair.
+- 1. A resolution will first be attempted at the program or department level and the grievance will be heard by the director or department chair.
 In schools without departments or programs, the dean or designee will consider the grievance.
 Grievances must be initiated within a reasonable time after the cause of the complaint but not longer than six months.
 Grievances which are not filed in a timely fashion may not be considered. - 2.
 If the grievance cannot be resolved at the department or program level, the employee has 10 days following a meeting with the chair or director (or designee) to submit the grievance in writing to the dean.
 The dean will respond in writing within 30 days of receiving the written statement.
 The dean may hold meetings, appoint panels, and review evidence in reaching a resolution.
-The employee has the right to present information, to be present for formal proceedings, if any, convened to make a recommendation to the dean, and to have access to any documents or information considered as a part of the process.

-- 3. The Faculty member may contact the President of the Faculty at any time to seek advice about a potential grievance. - 4.
+The employee has the right to present information, to be present for formal proceedings, if any, convened to make a recommendation to the dean, and to have access to any documents or information considered as a part of the process. - 3.
+The faculty member may contact the president of the faculty at any time to seek advice about a potential grievance. - 4.
 IUPUI Faculty Grievance Advisory Panel (FGAP) is an elected group of senior faculty available early in the course of developing or potential grievances.
 They serve as impartial consultants who can give confidential informed advice and help resolve situations informally.
-The President of the IFC may refer a potential grievant to an FGAP representative for assistance prior to a formal grievance being filed.
+The president of the IFC may refer a potential grievant to an FGAP representative for assistance prior to a formal grievance being filed.
 A faculty member or librarian may request that a grievance be considered by a Faculty Board of Review (FBOR) without first presenting it to FGAP. - 5.
 The faculty member must submit a written request for a FBOR, stating: - a.
 The category or categories of the grievance action involved (dismissal, academic freedom, non-reappointment, tenure, promotion, salary adjustment, and/or nature and conditions of work.), - b.
 A concise summary of the grievance scenario, - c.
-Steps taken to redress the grievance prior to contacting the President, and - d.
+Steps taken to redress the grievance prior to contacting the president, and - d.
 The redress sought. - 6.
 The grievant may withdraw a complaint at any time. - 7.
-The President of the Faculty, when a formal request for a FBOR is received, shall immediately inform the Associate Dean of the Faculties, who will be given two weeks to seek an administrative resolution of the grievance.
+The president of the faculty, when a formal request for a FBOR is received, shall immediately inform the senior associate vice chancellor for academic affairs, who will be given two weeks to seek an administrative resolution of the grievance.
 An extension of the administrative resolution time can be sought with the approval of the grievant and the President of the Faculty when progress toward resolution is expected. - 8.
-If no administrative resolution is gained, the President then will seek a decision by the IFC-EC on whether to empanel a FBOR.
+If no administrative resolution is gained, the president then will seek a decision by the IFC-EC on whether to empanel a FBOR.
 The complaint must be brought within one year, for good cause and must fall within the purview of a FBOR.
 Bylaws procedures for creating a FBOR shall be followed. - 9.
 Once created, the FBOR must conduct hearings and issue a final report, following the specific requirements in the bylaws of the IFC.
 Members of the FBOR will maintain confidentiality of the proceedings and final report. - 10.
-The findings of the FBOR shall be forwarded by the President of the Faculty to the Chancellor for action within four weeks of receipt.
+The findings of the FBOR shall be forwarded by the president of the faculty to the chancellor for action within four weeks of receipt.

-Further appeal by the grievant may be made to the President of the University and the Board of Trustees.
+Further appeal by the grievant may be made to the president of the university and the Board of Trustees.